 This may be shocking, but...

-Kaldi’s Coffee loves a coffee cake when it has actual, delicious coffee in it.
-Our Specialty Coffee Cake Recipe takes the “coffee” part very seriously--just like we take our coffee.
+We love a coffee cake when it has actual, delicious coffee in it.
+Our Specialty Coffee Cake recipe takes the “coffee” part very seriously--just like we take our coffee.
 And that's what we think makes it special:

 IT’S A COFFEE CAKE RECIPE DESIGNED BY A SPECIALTY COFFEE ROASTER, BUT MADE FOR EVERYONE.